mmailman/dice-game/README.md

 * Added difficulty dropdown to HTML and start game button functionality to JS
 * Difficulty and gameplay buttons toggle between disabled and enabled with click event

-Who did what:

 * Sarah: driver
 * Mike: navigator

 ________________________________________________________

-Task completed:

-* Added a function to count claws and determine mauling.
-* Render a message on Mauling in the Die-Title container.
-* Added disabling of the Keep Rolling button upon Mauling.

-Who did what:

-* Keiran: driver
-* Mike: navigator

-Taks completed:

-* Added a function to count cameras and log round scores to scoreArray.
-* Added click handler/listener for the End-Turn button.
-* Modified the startRound function to check for and remove mauled message and re-enable the Keep Rolling button.

-Who did what:
-* Keiran: navigator
-* Mike: driver

-Tasks completed:

-* Added color scheme to homepage and changed background colors for sections
-* Added background image to homepage
-* Added custom font to title of homepage
-* Worked on spacing and margins of page divs and sections

-Who did what:
-* Sarah: driver
-* Rafi: navigator